elkcityhazard/chef-frank/content/institutional-recipes-for-200/chocolate-chip-cookies-recipe-for-200-people/index.md

   - desserts

 ---
 Real Chocolate Chip Cookies are Quick and Easy Scratch Cookies to make for Gatherings, Large Groups, Camps, or Schools.
 Kids love them and will want them again!
-Quick Easy Institutional Recipe.
+Quick Institutional Recipe.

 ## Real Chocolate Chip Cookies Recipe for 200 People